hypergraphql/hypergraphql/README.md

 }
 ```

+Note that HyperGraphQL supports also federated querying over a collection of SPARQL endpoints, although the current prototype implementation requires further optimizations.
+The federation is achieved by associating predicates with different SPARQL endpoints.

 ## Demo

 A live demo of the HyperGraphQL server configured as in this repository is available at: [http://klarman.me/proving-ground/hypergraphql](http://klarman.me/proving-ground/hypergraphql)